sapardo10/askerade-1/README.md

 7. Go to your preferred browser and type "localhost:3000"
 8. Voilà!!!!!

-### Tests
-You can run the tests this way:

-	meteor test --driver-package=cultofcoders:mocha --port 3100

 Then go to your preferred browser and type "localhost:3100"
 ## Authors
 * [__Germán Andrade__](https://github.com/gcandrade10)